therealndagha/GIT/readme.md

-## Hello everyone , welcome to my git guide
+## Hello everyone , this is melina, welcome to github guide,
-- Yo, johny here
+-from melina ayo mates